10 of the Best Open Data Sources You Wish You Knew

-Google hosts the data, covers the costs of storage, and offers public access to the data for use in any project.
+Google hosts the data, covers the costs of storage, and offers public access to data for use in any project.

-Of all the data sources we highlight in this post this is the only one with a catch.
+Of all the free open data sources we highlight in this post this is the only one with a catch.
 You must sign up for a Google Cloud Platform account to access the data, to begin with, and only the first 1 TB of data per month is free, after that you are subject to query pricing.

 Just be aware of the volumes you are extracting and you should be fine.
 There are some awesome sources to choose from including cryptocurrency exchanges, the American Community Survey, international real estate listings, and much more.